 Visconti's <i>Il Gattopardo</i>: aspects of a literary adaptation

-• Ernest Hampson University of Bath
+Ernest Hampson

 Abstract